syncfusion-content/angular-docs/angular/TreeGrid/Stacked-Header.md

 ---
 # Stacked Headers

-The stacked headers helps you to group the logical columns in treegrid.
+The stacked headers helps you to group the logical columns in TreeGrid.
 It can be shown by setting `showStackedHeader` as `true` and by defining `stackedHeaderRows`.

 ## Adding Stacked header columns